chipster/chipster-openshift/k3s/change-k3s-version.md

 ## Reinstall K3s

-If you have done all the previous steps on this page, you can uninstall K3s:
+Now your data is stored on the host directories and you have a copy of your database passwords.
+You can uninstall K3s:

 ```bash
 /usr/local/bin/k3s-uninstall.sh